Please find information about the precautions we are taking in our data centers here.

 Critical service providers have been identified as part of the Business Continuity Management.
 These will be included in the pandemic preparedness plans with appropriate communication.
 This includes a query of the current situation and the measures implemented to protect business processes.
 In addition, they were requested to provide information immediately if there was a risk that the services could no longer be provided.
 Should it nevertheless occur that a service cannot be provided, the technical infrastructure of the data centers is designed to remain productive even in the event of longer downtimes of service providers.

 The health of our employees and clients has the highest priority.
 Through the preventive measures that have been implemented, face-to-face appointments have been reduced and where possible replaced by virtual appointments.
 Internally, access has been reduced to the minimum.
 Event centers are operated at some data centers.
 The renting out of these event centers is suspended until further notice.
-The same applies to internal campus tours.
+The same applies to campus tours and onsite audits.
 These measures may lead to a slight reduction in service.
 The continuation of the core services - the secure and highly-available data center operation - is ensured by preventive and business continuity measures.

 Within the scope of construction, project management, service providers and suppliers are monitored for delivery capability.
 This ensures early identification of bottlenecks and the selection of alternative solutions.
 The development of coronavirus’ spread and the effects on supply chains are difficult to predict.
 Should delivery problems or restrictions in services occur that lead to delays in construction, contract partners are informed at an early stage.